 Any Tips For Incorporating Pine Nuts Into Your Diet?

 Pine nuts can be used for culinary purposes in more than one way.
-Here are some ideas to incorporate these healthy and tasteful nuts in your regular recipes:
+Here are some ideas to incorporate these healthy and tasteful nuts in your regular recipes and diverse cuisines:

 - Crunchy Addition

-These can be a crunchy addition to chocolate, cookies, biscuits, granolas, slices, and cakes.
-Moreover, they can be added to wholemeal breads, home-baked pizzas, and several desserts like sundaes and ice-cream-based recipes.
+These seeds can be a crunchy addition to chocolate, cookies, biscuits, granolas, slices, and cakes.
+Moreover, they can be added to wholemeal breads, home-baked pizzas, other snacks, and several desserts like sundaes and ice-cream-based recipes.

 - Dressings On Bars And Smoothies